 The early colonial efforts at understanding India, as Dirks accounts, in the writings of the historiography of Abbe Dubois to ethnographic enthusiast Colin Mackenzie, in his efforts at mapping and surveying the southern states of India.
 There is not much mention of “caste” in both their accounts and those produced by the missionaries.
 But, with the 1857 revolt, the British begin their quest for understanding India with enthusiasm.
 However, the colonial efforts at understanding India drastically restructured society, in which the subjects became a mere tool for governance.
 The colonial administrators recorded censuses, wrote reports and conducted surveys based on caste, race, ethnicity, religion and colour.
 Such processes of categorization, Dirks notes, did not only reify the community but also created an entirely new form of communities.

-In the Castes of Mind, Dirks writes, British, soon after securing their hold over India, began to use caste [in Varna terms] as a tool to enumerate the population.
+In the Castes of Mind, Dirks writes, the British, soon after securing their hold over India, began to use caste [in Varna terms] as a tool to enumerate the population.
 The colonial ethnographic interest began from the 1870s, with caste as a primary object of social classification and understanding.
 The census of 1871 generated all-India procedures, standards, and categories for its enumeration.
 One of the general trends in the colonial caste census was its intolerance for multiple, blurred, at times changing identities.
 The colonial census fixed a particular category for the people.
 Several census officers, time and again, have written, as Dirks shows us, that the question of caste was inaccurate and conflicting and such a process would lead to a flawed understanding of the communities.
-Mr Prinsep, an officer who conducted the census of Benaras in 1843, accounts ‘not less than 107 distinct castes in one city alone’ (p.
+Mr Prinsep, an officer who conducted the census of Benaras in 1843, accounts for not less than 107 distinct castes in one city alone (p.
 202).
 In 1891, the Varna was formally abandoned as the basis for the census.

 Herbert Hope Risley, a census commission of 1901, made it pertinent that he would return to the use of Varna for enumeration and classification.
-To British, caste became a civilisational factor for India’s backwardness.
+To the British, caste became a civilisational factor for India’s backwardness.
 As a result, Dirks shows us that, caste itself became a civil society of India.
 Caste was reformulated into the rigid Varna categories, while discounting for multiple identities, at times, politicising such identities.
-The Castes of Mind shows us that with the caste becoming a major category for understanding India, the process of politicisation of caste began in as early as the 1930s with caste associations sprouting all across India trying to mobilise people on their caste lines.
+The Castes of Mind shows us that with the caste becoming a major category for understanding India, the process of politicisation of caste began as early as the 1930s with caste associations sprouting all across India trying to mobilise people on their caste lines.
 Dirks, in this well-structured essay, shows us that caste displaced every aspect of Indian social life.
 Caste, to the British, represented India as a whole.
 It was only the caste that represented India.
 It was also what the British thought was the caste system, that would represent India.
 Furthermore, it was the British alone that could determine to classify and reinstitute caste in a manner that would perfectly represent itself as a civil society.

 In the final section of the work, Dirks argues that caste has taken a new shape in its influence on politics.
 He accounts for reform movements of Periyar, Gandhi and Ambedkar that helped in the uplifting of Dalits.
-In another chapter, Dirks talk about politics of caste and the caste politics, providing multiple facets of the caste debate in Indian sociology, with Rajni Kothari at one end and Srinivas and Ghurye at the other.
+In another chapter, Dirks talk about the politics of caste and the caste politics, providing multiple facets of the caste debate in Indian sociology, with Rajni Kothari at one end and Srinivas and Ghurye at the other.
 The caste system that took a new form of civil society did not fade away after independence.
 With upper castes resorting to violence to avail preferential treatment and its subsequent culmination in the OBC violence and its aftermath.
 Dirks, in Castes of Mind, argues that caste is a major threat to Indian modernity, even if it had helped in its process.
 Over the years, the caste system has reshaped itself as an important aspect of Indian society.
 Today, caste remains as resilient as it could have even been.
 Castes of Mind shows us that caste, as we know it today, is a colonial construct and it was perpetuated through colonial forms of knowledge.